Comprehensive planning: Stating goals

 Once issues have been identified by a community, goals can then be established.
 Goals are community visions.
 They establish priorities for communities and help community leaders make future decisions which will affect the city.
 Stating goals is not always an easy process and it requires the active participation of all people in the community.

 Collecting data

 Data is needed in the planning process in order to evaluate current city conditions as well as to predict future conditions.
 Data is most easily collected from the United States Census Bureau, however many communities actively collect their own data.
-The most typical data collected for a comprehensive plan include data about the environment, traffic conditions, economic conditions, social conditions (such as population and income), public services and utilities, and land use conditions (such as housing and zoning).
+The most typical data collected for a comprehensive plan includes data about the environment, traffic conditions, economic conditions, social conditions (such as population and income), public services and utilities, and land use conditions (such as housing and zoning).
 Once this data is collected it is analyzed and studied.
 Outcomes of the data collection process include population projections, economic condition forecasts, and future housing needs.